seacode/gmacs/docs/smbkc/smbkc.md

 1. **Stock**: Blue king crab, *Paralithodes platypus*, Saint Matthew Island (SMBKC), Alaska.

-2. **Catches**: Peak historical harvest was 4288 t in 1983/84.
+2. **Catches**: Peak historical harvest was 9.454 million pounds (4,288 t) in 1983/84.
 The fishery was closed for 10 years after the stock was declared overfished in 1999.
-Fishing resumed in 2009/10 with a fishery-reported retained catch of 209 t, less than half the 529.3 t TAC.
+Fishing resumed in 2009/10 with a fishery-reported retained catch of 0.461 million pounds (209 t), less than half the 1.167 million pound (529.3 t) TAC.
 Following three more years of modest harvests supported by a fishery CPUE of around 10 crab per pot lift, the fishery was again closed in 2013/14 due to declining trawl-survey estimates of abundance and concerns about the health of the stock.
-The directed fishery resumed again in 2014/15 with a TAC of 300 t, but the fishery performance was relatively poor with the retained catch of 140 t.
+The directed fishery resumed again in 2014/15 with a TAC of 0.655 million pounds (300 t), but the fishery performance was relatively poor with the retained catch of 0.309 million pounds (140 t).

-3. **Stock biomass**: Following a period of low numbers after the stock was declared overfished in 1999, trawl-survey indices of SMBKC stock abundance and biomass generally increased in subsequent years, with survey estimated mature male biomass reaching 9516 t (CV = 0.55) in 2011, the second highest in the 37-year time series used in this assessment.
-Survey mature male biomass then declined to 5652 t (CV = 0.33) in 2012 and to 2202 t (CV = 0.22) in 2013 before going back up to 5472 t (CV = 0.44) in 2014 and 5134 t (CV = 0.76).
+3. **Stock biomass**: Following a period of low numbers after the stock was declared overfished in 1999, trawl-survey indices of SMBKC stock abundance and biomass generally increased in subsequent years, with survey estimated mature male biomass reaching 20.98 million pounds (9,516 t; CV == 0.55) in 2011, the second highest in the 37-year time series used in this assessment.
+Survey mature male biomass then declined to 12.46 million pounds (5,652 t; CV = 0.33) in 2012 and to 4.459 million pounds (2,202 t; CV = 0.22) in 2013 before going back up to 12.06 million pounds (5,472 t; CV = 0.44) in 2014 and 11.32 million pounds (5,134 t; CV = 0.76).

 4. **Recruitment**: Because little information about the abundance of small crab is available for this stock, recruitment has been assessed in terms of the number of male crab within the 90-104 mm CL size class in each year.
 The 2013 trawl-survey area-swept estimate of 0.335 million male SMBKC in this size class marked a three-year decline and was the lowest since 2005.
 That decline did not continue with the 2014 survey with an estimate of 0.723 million.
 The survey recruitment is 0.992 million in 2015, but the majority of them came from one tow with a great deal of uncertainty.